 Learning Outcomes:

-This program is ideal for aspiring field journalists, conservationists, and communication professionals passionate about wildlife protection.
 Whether you are a beginner or looking to expand your expertise, this course equips you with the tools to effectively document and share conservation stories.